EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-global/vpn-global.md

 The name of the policy.

 <b>priority</b>
-The priority of the policy.
+Integer specifying the policy's priority.
+The lower the priority number, the higher the policy's priority.
+Maximum value for default syntax policies is 2147483647 and for classic policies is 64000.

 <b>intranetDomain</b>
 The conflicting intranet domain name.